15 tools that every mobile designer needs to have.

 This prototyping, collaboration and workflow tool quickly transforms static designs into fully interactive prototypes.

 Prototypes which are fully equipped with gestures, transitions and animations for responsive web, iOS and Android.
-Most importantly, this tool helps us better sell to potential and existing clients, allowing them to navigate through the designs and experience it first-hand.
+Most importantly, this mobile designing tool helps a UX design agency like ours better sell to potential and existing clients, allowing them to navigate through the user centric designs and experience it first-hand.

-Invision has enabled us to test initial mobile app wireframe flows and visuals more tangibly.
-It lets designs come to life without any code required, allowing us to better identify problems or UX concerns upfront, and enabling us to iterate more effectively.
+Invision has enabled us to test initial mobile app wireframe flows and visuals more tangibly throughout our UX design process.
+It lets designs come to life without any code required, allowing our mobile designers to better identify problems or UX concerns upfront, and enabling us to iterate more effectively.

 UXPin is a comprehensive wireframing and prototyping web tool.
-With an easy-to-use interface and built in components, UXPin lets you design, collaborate on, and present fully-interactive wireframes and prototypes.
-With drag and drop integration with Photoshop and Sketch, UXPin also simplifies the workflow while preserving all the layers of your design.
-To support design decisions, usability testing is also built-in so that you can create tasks, record users and their clicks, and present results to your team.
-UXPin helps to speed your design, testing, and rollout cycles.
+With an easy-to-use interface and built in components, UXPin lets you design, collaborate on, and present fully-interactive wireframes and prototypes for an optimized UX design process.
+With drag and drop integration with Photoshop and Sketch, UXPin also simplifies the workflow for mobile designers while preserving all the layers of your design.
+To support design decisions, usability testing is also built-in to the mobile app designing tool so that you can create tasks, record users and their clicks, and present results to your team.
+UXPin helps to speed your user centric design, testing, and rollout cycles.

-Though most of our designers here at YML are die-hard Photoshop users, a few have made the conversion over to Sketch.
-This powerful graphic design tool is similar to Photoshop, but more intended for UI/UX design.
-Sketch produces very professional results and has a wide range of tools.
+Though most of our mobile designers here at YML are die-hard Photoshop users, a few have made the conversion over to Sketch.
+This powerful graphic design tool is similar to Photoshop, but more intended for a UI/UX design process.
+Sketch produces very professional results that are ideal for a UX design agency, and has a wide range of mobile app designing tools.
 It also supports infinite zooming, 2x export and styled vector shapes which are perfect for multiple resolutions.

 Sketch also comes with an “Export All” feature and since it’s vector-based, it can export in PDF, JPG and PNG (optionally in 2x).
-Many app designers use 3 separate tools for 3 different needs: Omnigraffle for wireframing, Photoshop for visual design, and Illustrator for vector logos.
-All those 3 tools are seamlessly integrated with Sketch, and using one app for all your needs means less back and forth and more overall productivity.
+Many mobile designers use 3 separate tools for 3 different needs: Omnigraffle for wireframing, Photoshop for visual design, and Illustrator for vector logos.
+All those 3 tools are seamlessly integrated with Sketch, and using one app for all your needs means less back and forth and more overall productivity throughout the UX design process.

 4) Slicy– http://macrabbit.com/slicy/